loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 No data is collected from you or sent anywhere.

-## Google Enhancement Suite
+## Search Enhancer for Google™

-Google Enhancement Suite only stores data required for its functionality.
+Search Enhancer for Google™ only stores data required for its functionality.
 For example: the extension settings.

-All Google Enhancement Suite data is stored using web-extension storage API.
+All Search Enhancer for Google™ data is stored using web-extension storage API.
 The stored data will be automatically synced between devices, provided the user has sync enabled.

+Synced Search Enhancer for Google™ data is stored in your personal account (for example: Google or Microsoft account), nothing else is sent anywhere.
+No data is collected from you.

+## Advanced Extension Reloader

+Advanced Extension Reloader only stores data required for its functionality.
+For example: the extension settings.

+All Advanced Extension Reloader data is stored using web-extension storage API.
+The stored data will be automatically synced between devices, provided the user has sync enabled.

-Synced Google Enhancement Suite data is stored in your personal account (for example: Google or Microsoft account), nothing else is sent anywhere.
+Synced Advanced Extension Reloader data is stored in your personal account (for example: Google or Microsoft account), nothing else is sent anywhere.
 No data is collected from you.

 ## Scroll to Top